 Cal.
 Code Regs., tit.
 14, sec.
 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
-The proposed project activities consist of minor alterations to existing public facilities.
-120 L2 charging ports with an approximate size of 12"x 6"x 20" and 18 DCFC charging ports with an approximate size of (76.8 " x 32.3 " x 23.6 ") will be installed at existing parking lots and structures.
-Existing electric infrastructure will be used to power EV charging.
-Therefore, the project falls within section 15303 and will not have a significant effect on the environment.
+This project consists of installation of new, small equipment to existing paved parking lots.
+The charging equipment to be installed is approximately 20"L x8.9"W x5.3"D. Therefore, the project falls within section 15303 and will not have a significant effect on the environment.